Pole Wrap a Bifold Closet Door DIY

 Thanks BASE CAMP Masks for helping this project come to fruition!

-Be sure to drop by Flipping the Flip to discover loads more great DIY projects, ideas, and inspiration!
+Be sure to drop by Flipping the Flip for loads more DIY ideas, projects, and inspiration!

 Suggested materials: